Buyer’s Guide to Force Plates

 • uniaxial (measurement of vertical forces only) vs. triaxial (measurement of force in three dimensions) plates.

-This configuration is comparatively much more complex and expensive than if you wish to test jumps, functional movements, balance and/or isometric strength, in which case a portable, dual-plate, uniaxial solution will be more than capable of achieving this at an affordable price for clinics and gyms.
+This configuration is comparatively much more complex and expensive than if you wish to test jumps, functional movements, balance and isometric strength, in which case a portable, dual-plate, uniaxial solution will be more than capable of achieving this at an affordable price for clinics and gyms.

-VALD’s ForceDecks Dual Force Plate System has been designed to make research grade technology (read: accurate and reliable) accessible to coaches and practitioners in a variety of settings.
+VALD’s ForceDecks Dual Force Plate System has been designed to make research-grade technology (read: accurate and reliable) accessible to coaches and practitioners in a variety of settings.
 Our goal is to deliver maximum value at a price point that is affordable to clinics, gyms and schools, whose feedback is constantly turned into advancements in ForceDecks technology.

 ForceDecks Mini